ZachGawlik/logic-formatter/README.md

 Usage
 ------
-Add the file to be formatted as an command-line argument after python file.
+Add the file to be formatted as a command-line argument after python file.

-`LogicFormatter.py filename.`
+`LogicFormatter.py filename`

 Requires Python 3.